 The final training day.
 I realise that it isn’t a lot of different women turning up each day, but the same women wearing different wigs.
 I present certificates to everyone and they have their photos taken again receiving their certificates.
 It’s going to take forever to print all this off when I get back.
 They also have their photos taken altogether inside and outside, patting their own backs and giving thumbs up signs.
 I have my photo taken putting on the blue stripey kaftan they gave me at every stage of dressing and undressing.
 Fortunately, over the top of what I am wearing.
 They all write really lovely evaluations and that is it.
 Quite emotional really.

 I give Sebastian money for the schools to have copies of my ring bindered book as they are anxious that the colour copy won’t get shared equitably.
-Worryingly, given any budget issue the schools’ attitudes seem always to be” who will give us the money?” rather than “how can we earn it?”
+Worryingly, given any budget issue the schools’ attitudes seem always to be” who will give us the money?” rather than “how can we raise it?”

 A whimper rather than a bang.
 A final meeting with the gang from the Bright Academy.
 They promise to try to become more self financing and to stop using the cane.
 A last walk up to the Afrikids Academy.
 I donate my shoes to a lady in a shop who asks for them.
 They’re only old black slip ons.
 The streets are very quiet now all the children are on holiday.

-So back to Comme Ci and half an hour with my receptionist friend who can’t add up the bill properly.
+So back to Comme Ci and half an hour with my receptionist friend, who can’t add up the bill properly.
 All the while my stomach is going ballistic.
 The teachers kept giving me little titbits to eat yesterday.
 It’s hard to refuse.
-Pastor Charles was coming for a final meeting at three but he hasn’t shown up.
+Pastor Charles was coming for a final meeting at three, but he hasn’t shown up.
 At least I can lie down.
 But not for long.
 I spend the rest of the evening vomiting.